Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 Surgeon Scientist Program

-The McMaster Surgeon Scientist Program (SSP) operates as part of McMaster’s pre-established Clinician Investigator Program (CIP)a Royal College accredited postgraduate research training program.
+The McMaster Surgeon Scientist Program (SSP) operates as part of McMaster’s pre-established Clinician Investigator Program (CIP), a Royal College accredited postgraduate research training program.
 Operating within the Department of Surgery, the McMaster SSP provides excellent research training for surgical residents while encouraging the pursuit of careers in academic surgery.
 Research training opportunities for surgical residents are made available through McMaster’s medical, biochemical and world-renowned clinical epidemiology research programs.
-Additionally, the SSP provides a framework for the pursuit of graduate studies within the course of residency, as well as secure funding at the PGY level of entry into the program.
+Additionally, the SSP provides a framework for the pursuit of graduate studies within the course of residency, as well as secure funding at the postgraduate year (PGY) level of entry into the program.

 Research may be pursued in the following areas: